gregorwolf/SAP-NPM-API-collection/apis/ux-specification/README.md

 This package specifies the structure of SAP Fiori Element templates in form of typescript types and JSON schema files.
 You can find the JSON schemas under dist/schema.
 It is used by SAP Fiori Tools (see documentation link below) but can also be used independent from this application.

-The major and minor version of this specification package matches the major and minor version of SAPUI5, which contains Fiori elements.
+The major and minor version of this specification package matches the major and minor version of SAP UI5, which contains Fiori elements.

 _Example_:
-`@sap/ux-specification@1.76.x` specifies the Fiori elements that are delivered with SAPUI5 version 1.76.x
+`@sap/ux-specification@1.76.x` specifies the Fiori elements that are delivered with UI5 version 1.76.x

 The module supports both the OData V2 and the OData V4 version of the templates (aka FioriElementsVersion), you thus can find two different access points for the typescript definitions: